 Joined March 1999

 Mark Redsten, President & CEO, provides vision and guidance to Clean Wisconsin’s team as they work to advance environmental policy with far-reaching impacts throughout Wisconsin and the Midwest.
-During his 15-year tenure, Redsten has built a staff of experts, including a government relations team with strong bipartisan relationships, top-notch legal and science professionals, and a savvy media, development and outreach team.
-This has earned Clean Wisconsin the distinction of being voted the most-effective environmental group by policymakers in Wisconsin.
+During his 20-year tenure, Redsten has led a staff that includes government relations, legal, policy, and science professionals, as well as a media, development and outreach team.
+The team’s expertise and professionalism has earned Clean Wisconsin the distinction of being voted the most-effective environmental group by policymakers in Wisconsin.

 Prior to joining Clean Wisconsin, Redsten worked in the private sector for 12 years in product marketing and management.
-He is a graduate of the University of Wisconsin School of Business.
-Redsten lives in Madison with his wife, Peggy Scallon, and is the father of Oliver and Genevieve.
+He is a graduate of the UW-Madison School of Business.
+Redsten lives in Madison with his wife, Peggy, and is the father of Oliver and Genevieve.

 Favorite thing to do outdoors in Wisconsin: Canoeing down the lower Wisconsin River and camping along its shores.